 Caitriona Cahir, PhD and a research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, suggests that seniors “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Contact us at 847-787-7572 for a free in-home assessment for more information about our top-rated home care in Palatine and the many other areas we serve.
+Contact us at 847-787-7572 for a free in-home assessment for more information about our top-rated Barrington memory care and the many other areas we serve.
 For a list of each of the communities we serve, please visit our Locations Served page.